mucyoelie/TaskForce/README.md

 Wallet Web Application

 This project is a wallet web application developed as a solution for managing personal finances.
-The application allows users to track transactions, generate reports, set budgets, and visualize financial summaries.
+The application allows users to track transactions,generate reports, set budgets, and visualize financial summaries.